I had no idea what to expect when I climbed the stairs to the pedestrian walkway leading to the entrance to Disney Springs.

 Portions are huge, so sharing makes sense and there’s no split plate charge.
 Make sure you wander around to check out the different sections of the restaurant.
 I love the elephants and the pretty rainbow in the back.
 If you’ve left the kids back at the ranch and can enjoy adult beverages, the Lava Lounge is an outdoor bar area that serves the full menu and gives you a great view of the Disney Springs promenade and the waterfront.

 I had originally planned to return to one of the Walt Disney World theme parks after dinner to catch a fireworks shows.
 But the crowd was really buzzy at Disney Springs, so I decided to continue wandering around.
 There are lots of shops and restaurants crowded together in the Marketplace and the Landing.
 I picked up some souvenirs in the cavernous World of Disney store.
 If you go inside, don’t forget to look up to see life-size Disney characters suspended from the ceiling.
+A Disney World can be wildly expensive so enjoy the FREE action at Disney Springs.

 You can walk around Disney Springs or take one of the water taxis that travel between the villages and back and forth to several Disney properties including Port Orleans and the Saratoga Springs resort.
 Transportation to the theme parks is by bus.
 And there are several large, FREE, self-park garages.